kinjames/windbnb/README.md

 - View the optimal layout depending on their device's screen size
 - See hover states for all interactive elements on the page
+- User story: I can see a list of properties
+- User story: I can see the property card with a name, rating, apartment type, and super host
+- User story: I can open the filter drawer
+- User story: I can filter properties by location and number of guests
+- User story: I can see the number of filtered items
+- User story: I can see pages following given designs

 ### Screenshots